 The Manchester Test could not have been scripted better by Australia.
-Steve Smith was back to torment the English bowlers and with some help from Labuschagne and the rest of the middle order Australia thwarted England bouncer plan to hand the latter a heavy defeat.
+Steve Smith was back to torment the English bowlers and with some help from Labuschagne and the rest of the middle order Australia thwarted England’s bouncer’s plan to hand the latter a heavy defeat.
 With that win, Australia has retained the Ashes but again there is still a lot to play in the final Test.
 Here in this article we talk about Ashes 2019: 5th Test Preview.

 England hasn’t made any changes to their squad for the final Test and is most likely to field the same XI.
 The England squad does not have too much room for change in the squad but they might bring in Sam Curran for Jason Roy to strengthen their bowling attack as Ben Stokes might not be able to bowl.
 Jos Buttler despite having a horrible series might still make it to the XI.